-Having arrived into this world in 1939, two months before World War II began, I can remember ration books and gas masks!
+Having arrived into this world in 1939, two months before World War Two began, I can remember ration books and gas masks!
 As a very sensitive child I cried bitterly when flowers in a vase died, not to mention the anguish of losing my darling Dad.
-The war years were lean, if we didn’t have it, my Day would make it, he was a master of ‘make do and mend’.
+The war years were lean; if we didn’t have it, my Dad would make it, he was a master of ‘make do and mend’.

 I grew up with my brother and sister in the countryside, and our greatest treat was to go for walks with our Dad.
 He taught us the names of the wild flowers, butterflies, birds and trees, instilling in me a deep love and respect for nature that would stay with me always.
 It now gives me great pleasure to share this knowledge with my three grandchildren.

 My first educational achievement was to be accepted into Epsom School of Arts and Crafts; this is when my life really began.

 My first place of employment was at The Royal Opera House in Covent Garden, embellishing costumes for the Royal Opera and Ballet.
 That is where my love of ‘the glitz’ was born.

 Marriage and two children later I made celebration cakes from my cottage kitchen, which eventually developed into an outside catering business.
 This led me into wedding and party planning for the next 36 years.
 Within this time I became chef in a private hospital and ran my own restaurant.